snapauthapp/sdk-typescript/README.md

 > Both values are **case-insensitive**.

 > [!CAUTION]
-> Do not sign in the user based on getting the client token alone!
+> DO NOT sign in the user based on getting the client token alone!
 > You MUST send it to the `/auth/verify` endpoint, and inspect its response to get the _verified_ user id to securely authenticate.

 #### AutoFill-assisted requests